Japanese occupation of Hong Kong: East River Column

 Originally formed by Zeng Sheng (曾生) in Guangdong in 1939, this group mainly comprised peasants, students, and seamen, including Yuan Geng.
 When the war reached Hong Kong in 1941, the guerrilla force grew from 200 to more than 6,000 soldiers.
 In January 1942, the Guangdong people's anti-Japanese East River guerrillas (廣東人民抗日游擊隊東江縱隊) was established to reinforce anti-Japanese forces in Dongjiang and Zhujiang Pearl River deltas.
-The guerillas' most significant contribution to the Allies, in particular, was their rescue of twenty American pilots who parachuted into Kowloon when their planes were shot down by the Japanese.
-In the wake of the British retreat, the guerillas picked up abandoned weapons and established bases in the New Territories and Kowloon.
+The guerrillas' most significant contribution to the Allies, in particular, was their rescue of twenty American pilots who parachuted into Kowloon when their planes were shot down by the Japanese.
+In the wake of the British retreat, the guerrillas picked up abandoned weapons and established bases in the New Territories and Kowloon.
 Applying the tactics of guerrilla warfare, they killed Chinese traitors and collaborators.
 They protected traders in Kowloon and Guangzhou, attacked the police station at Tai Po, and bombed Kai Tak Airport.
-During the Japanese occupation the only fortified resistance was mounted by the East River guerillas.
+During the Japanese occupation the only fortified resistance was mounted by the East River guerrillas.

 Hong Kong Kowloon brigade

 In January 1942, the HK-Kowloon Brigade (港九大隊) was established from the Guangdong People's anti-Japanese guerrilla force.
 In February 1942, with local residents Choi Kwok-Leung (蔡國梁) as commander and Chan Tat-Ming (陳達明) as political commissar, they were armed with 30 machine guns and several hundred rifles left by defeated British forces.
 They numbered about 400 between 1942 and 1945 and operated in Sai Kung.
-Additionally, the guerillas were noteworthy in rescuing prisoners-of-war, notably Sir Lindsay Ride, Sir Douglas Clague, Professor Gordan King, and David Bosanquet.
+Additionally, the guerrillas were noteworthy in rescuing prisoners-of-war, notably Sir Lindsay Ride, Sir Douglas Clague, Professor Gordan King, and David Bosanquet.
 In December 1943 the Guangdong force reformed, with the East River guerrillas absorbing the HK-Kowloon brigade into the larger unit.